 Knowledge is a big piece of financial literacy.
 You can only make good financial decisions within your sphere of knowledge.

-But you also need to take action.
+But you also need to act.
 Acting with knowledge creates results.
-With it, you can financially grow.
+With it, you can grow financially.
 You can start today and see immediate results.

 Understanding that you can manifest changes to your own finances through awareness is a key incentive — one that can help you to delve a little deeper and take control of your own financial well-being.